Arcadia-Science/glass-box-umap/README.md

 The build artifacts are written to the `dist/` directory.

-__Make sure that the version number in the output from `make build` matches the one from the git tag that you just created!__
+__Make sure that the version number in the output from `make build` matches the one in `pyproject.toml` and the git tag!__

-If it does not, first double-check that you created the git tag correctly.
-If the tag looks correct, there are two specific scenarios to check for:
+If it does not, double-check that you updated the `version` field in `pyproject.toml` before creating the tag.

-- If the version number is `0.0.0`, this indicates that Poetry cannot infer the correct version number.
-Check that you are in the correct conda environment and that you have installed the dev dependencies using `poetry install --no-root --with=dev`.

-- If there is additional metadata attached to the version number (_e.g._ `0.1.0.dev1+eb17e9c.dirty`), this means that your local repo is on a commit without a tag and/or that there are uncommitted changes in your local repo.
-Make sure that you are on the correct commit and commit or stash any uncommitted changes, then try the build command again.

 Next, check that you can publish the package to the PyPI test server: